 Note that these recommendations are provided by German experts and are not part of the official set of GDPR requirements.
 However, they can make it easier for you to evaluate your secrets management activities and implement an appropriate password policy for GDPR compliance.

 Ekran System is the ultimate NIST 800-53, HIPAA, PCI DSS, GDPR, and FISMA compliance solution, insider threat protection platform that can help you meet the requirements of key regional and industry-specific security standards.

 With Ekran System’s rich set of access and identity management features, organizations can:

 - Effectively apply the principle of least privilege

 - Ensure user identity verification

-The Ekran platform also offers a variety of features for enhancing the protection of critical assets and making sure only authorized users can access your most valuable data.
+The Ekran platform also offers a variety of features to protect databases and other critical assets and make sure only authorized users can access your most valuable data.

 Having a password policy is a practice recommended or required by many security standards and regulations.
 When building such a policy for your organization, it’s important to pay special attention to securing privileged accounts, as they’re often the target of hackers.